gvwilson/sensibleadventures/cloudherd/reboot.md

 --

-10. [plot development / day 3] Princess Shudarga arrives on a cloud flown by Tasteless with a handful of bodyguards, while Bhonzon arrives on foot with a couple of dozen soldiers (who are much scarier than Dorbu's).
+10. [plot development / day 3] Princess Shudarga arrives on a cloud flown by Tasteless with a handful of bodyguards, while Bonzon arrives on foot with a couple of dozen soldiers (who are much scarier than Dorbu's).
 Unlike Dorbu's troops, Shudarga's are hardened, and command rather than cajole.
 The patrol that Dorbu's